Difficulty: Medium, Asked-in: Google, Amazon, Qualcomm

 Now, the critical question is: How can we implement this?
 We can use both recursive and iterative approaches to search for the key and perform the deletion.
 Let’s discuss them one by one.

-Else if the root has only the right child, then we delete the root node and return its right child.
+If the root has only the right child, we delete the root node and return its right child.

 if (root->left == NULL and root->right == NULL)